paulgreg/json-store/README.md

 A simple node app used to get or save json as files on disk in `data`.

-You must first created a directory in `data` to « allow » json to be saved.
-Its correspond to `appId`.
-The file corresponds to `key`.
+You must first create a directory in `data` to « allow » json to be saved inside.

 Payload are limited to 1 Mb.

 ## Limitations

 That app is a very simple JSON store for little and personal use.
-It is not designed to handle multiple users
+It is not designed to handle multiple users, especially if concurrent access are expected.

 ## Configuration